When it comes to parenting, there is nothing I care more about than character.

 Character training is thirty minutes of reading, listening to a podcast or a video directly related to character.
-This is different form their Bible devotions (which my boys also do daily), and aside from all school assignments.
-Their character training time may have a spiritual element to it, but it doesn’t have to.
-I started them off with a stack of books, a few podcasts, and some blog posts.
-I also gave them each a journal.
+This is different form his Bible devotions (which my boys also do daily), and aside from all school assignments.
+His character training time may have a spiritual element to it, but it doesn’t have to.
+I started him off with a stack of books, a few podcasts, and some blog posts.
+I also gave him a fresh journal.

-Now I require them to spend at least thirty minutes a day reading or listening (or watching) and then they are required to journal these three simple things:
+Now I require him to spend at least thirty minutes a day reading or listening (or watching) and then he is required to journal these three simple things:

 1. THE DATE

-2. WHAT THEY READ/LISTENED TO etc. (book title and chapter/page, etc. cite it specifically so they can find it later if they want to.)
+2. WHAT HE READ/LISTENED TO etc. (book title and chapter/page, etc. cite it specifically so he can find it later if he wants to.)

-3. ONE TAKE-HOME LESSON OR TRUTH THEY LEARNED THAT DAY.
+3. ONE TAKE-HOME LESSON OR TRUTH HE LEARNED THAT DAY.

 At first there was a little push-back.
 “No way Mom–I’m too busy!”
 “I’m reading so much for school already!”
 “I already do devotions every day.”
 “Why?….”

-I didn’t let them sway me.
+I didn’t let him sway me.
 Nope.
 Add the thirty minutes.
 Write it down.
 Just do what I say and don’t argue.
 (I’m sweet like that.)
 I had to

-harp on gently remind them every day at first.
-I checked their journal and got on them if they were not taking notes.
+harp on gently remind him every day at first.
+I checked his journal and got on him if he was not taking notes.
 I was determined.

 But soon it became a habit.

 A full month into it, I began to see changes.
-I found the most amazing things in their journals (They agreed that I could read these particular journals.)
-I saw notes about areas that they needed to work on.
+I found the most amazing things in his journal.
+(He agreed that I could read this particular journal.)
+I saw notes about areas that he needed to work on.
 Quotes.
-Stories about people who inspired them.
-They were appreciating character qualities from great writers and inspiring people from history.
+Stories about people who inspired him.
+He was appreciating character qualities from great writers and inspiring people from history.

-I only required one line in their journal, but most days they had full pages.
+I only required one line in the journal, but most days he had full pages.

 True to our family style, we are not super rigid about how this is done.
-And they don’t usually fit in seven days a week.
-I’d say they’re averaging five.
-But the cool thing is, they like it!
-When one book is completed, a son might listen to a podcast series for a couple of days.
+And he doesn’t usually fit in seven days a week.
+I’d say he’s averaging five.
+But the cool thing is, he likes it!
+When one book is completed, he might listen to a podcast series for a couple of days.
 Then on to the next book.
-I might pick out a few blog posts to assign them for a day or two, trying to keep things interesting.
-Often, they like the books so much they read them at night as well as in their morning “character time”.
+I might pick out a few blog posts to assign him for a day or two, trying to keep things interesting.
+Often, he likes the books so much he reads them at night as well as in his morning “character time”.

 As of now–over three months into it, I can say this is going well.
 It’s sticking.
 I see a difference.
-I hear different words and I see them choosing different styles of communicating.
-And…when I do see a struggle with attitude or behavior, I can refer to their journal and suggest they go look over their notes.
+I hear different words and I see him choosing different styles of communicating.
+And…when I do see a struggle with attitude or behavior, I can refer to his journal and suggest he go look over his notes.

 Because self-correction is so much more valuable than Mom-correction.